 Chat on Discord

 On Discord, we can chat with each other in groups or private channels, talk over a headset or exchange ideas for future Webcomics and games.
-Just visit the different channels of our server or make yourself noticed in the entrance area.
+Just visit the different channels of our server or make yourself comfortable in the entrance area.